The Dishes (band): History

 They were one of the earliest bands of the new wave era in Toronto along with Rough Trade and both bands were notable in having openly gay members.
 Both bands played gigs at the Ontario College of Art (OCA) and The Dishes went on to play regular gigs at the Beverly Tavern.
 The Dishes presaged the Toronto punk scene by 2 years.
 They broke up just as the new scene was about to explode.
 Among their friends and admirers were future members of The Viletones, the B-Girls, and Martha and the Muffins; The Diodes played their 2nd gig opening for The Dishes at the OCA.

-Their musical style had little in common with the loud and fast three chord punk of much of the era having more in common with art-punk bands of the era such as the Talking Heads and early (John Foxx era) Ultravox, and the band would continue to do art gallery gigs including shows with the art collective General Idea and at fashion shows.
+Their musical style had little in common with the loud and fast three chord punk of much of the era having more in common with art-punk bands of the era such as Talking Heads and early (John Foxx era) Ultravox, and the band would continue to do art gallery gigs including shows with the art collective General Idea and at fashion shows.

 The band recorded an EP Fashion Plates in 1977, becoming the first Toronto band to record and release a self-created 45.
 In 1978 they released a second 45 "Hot Property".
-In 1977, The Dishes also filmed a televised concert for TV Ontario becoming the second Canadian new wave band to appear on television after FM had previously done a TV Ontario show in 1976.
+In 1977, The Dishes also filmed a televised concert for TV Ontario becoming the second Canadian New Wave band to appear on television after FM had previously done a TV Ontario show in 1976.
 Though thought of as an art-school band, none of the members had ever attended an art school.
 But their residency at The Beverley Tavern, a few blocks from OCA, meant a lot of art students would be checking them out.
 Their arty use of visual and graphic arts in aggressive street postering brought them a lot of attention.
 Later, collaborations with art collective General Idea (who designed their two record covers) and starting a fanzine as well as engaging in other photo-arts situations, established them as artists rather than just a band.